 As an opponent of Dodd-Frank and one of many who have warned against the politicization of our economy, the threat of future bailouts and attempts by the government to eliminate risks, I also wish to say, “I told you so.”

-WASHINGTON – Congressman Jeb Hensarling (R-TX), chairman of the House Financial Services Committee, issued the following statement today in support of H.R.
-1960, the National Defense Authorization Act (NDAA) for Fiscal Year 2014.
+WASHINGTON – Congressman Jeb Hensarling (R-TX), chairman of the House Financial Services Committee, released the following statement today on the Obama Administration’s deal with Iran.

-WASHINGTON – Congressman Jeb Hensarling (TX-05), a leading conservative and chairman of the House Financial Services Committee, issued the following statement after the House of Representatives passed the Northern Route Approval Act (H.R.
-3).
+WASHINGTON – Congressman Jeb Hensarling (R-TX) – a leading conservative and chairman of the House Financial Services Committee – released the following statement today regarding the ever growing list of glitches, cancellations, and broken promises of Obamacare.

-WASHINGTON – Congressman Jeb Hensarling (R-TX) issued the following statement today in response to President Obama’s trip to Texas to discuss his administration’s plan to create jobs.
+WASHINGTON – Congressman Jeb Hensarling (R-TX) – a leading conservative and chairman of the House Financial Services Committee – released the following statement today regarding President Obama’s trip to Dallas, TX to attempt to promote Obamacare.

-WASHINGTON – U.S. Congressman Jeb Hensarling (TX-05), leading conservative and chairman of the House Financial Services Committee, made the following remarks on the House floor today in support of the Full Faith and Credit Act (H.R.
-807):
+WASHINGTON – Congressman Jeb Hensarling (R-TX) – a leading conservative and chairman of the House Financial Services Committee – released the following statement regarding the actions taken by the House to fund the government.

 Freedom is not free – it comes at incredible cost.
 Throughout our nation’s history, whenever our country is attacked or when enemies of freedom threaten peace in our world, American men and women in uniform answer the call to defend...